docknetwork/api-docs/source/index.html.md

 --------- | -----------
 400 | Bad Request -- Your request was rejected (e.g., missing mandatory field).
 401 | Unauthorized -- Do not own resource or have an invalid API key in the header.
-404 | Not Found -- The resource that you're trying to open could not be found on the server.
+404 | Not Found -- The resource that you're trying to interact with could not be found on the server.
 429 | Too Many Requests -- You sent too many requests.
 Please try to reduce the number of requests.
 500 | Server Errors -- Something has gone wrong on the server.
 Contact us if this keeps happening.

 # Terminology
-It is important to fully understand all the terminologies within Dock ecosystem.
+It is important to fully understand all the terminologies within the Dock ecosystem.
 The following are common terminologies within our ecosystem:

 Terminology | Description
 --------- | -----------
-DID | DID stands for Decentralized Identifiers.
+DID | DID stands for Decentralized Identifier.
 It is a new type of identifier that enables verifiable, decentralized digital identity.
 A DID refers to any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) as determined by the controller of the DID.
 For more information, please refer [here](https://docknetwork.github.io/sdk/tutorials/concepts_did.html).
 Anchoring | A feature that allows users to store a digest of one or more credentials (or any files) on our blockchain so that they are associated with immutable timestamps and hence can be proven to have been created at a certain point in time.
 Data Schema | The structure that describes the logical view of the data.
 It is useful to enforce a specific structure on a collection of data like a Verifiable Credential.
 Registries | A process to verify credentials in such a way that each verified credential has its own unique number.
 This process references a credential definition and specifies how revocation of that credential type will be handled.